Foodrop/mobile/README.md

 - faster development cycle due to Expo features like hot-reloading within iOS and Android simulators/devices
 - FAST

+In conclusion, please learn how to use Expo.
+Now let's build.

 # Quickstart
 Fastest way to run the app.